FAQ - Fall Incoming Students

 - Will classes be held online this fall?

 While many details remain to be worked out, we envision most classes being delivered in-person.
 Additional details will be forthcoming shortly and over the next few weeks from the Provost and the Crisis Management Team.

 - If classes are offered asynchronously this fall, how will classes be held online for students in different time zones?
 Will classes be recorded?
 Will there be flexibility in communicating with professors?

-All sessions will be recorded solely for access by those in the class, particularly to enable those who are in substantially different time zones to reasonably access the classroom instruction.
+If classes are offered asynchronously, we anticipate sessions will be recorded solely for access by those in the class, particularly to enable those who are in substantially different time zones to reasonably access the classroom instruction.
 More information can be found here.
 We encourage you to stay in active contact with your instructors and work with them on particular issues of concern.

 - If I am able to arrive in Houston this fall, am I able to take online classes instead of in-person classes, due to COVID-19 concerns for myself or those close to me who may be high-risk?

 Plans for fall 2021 have not been finalized yet, but we will share them as they are announced.
 During the 2020-2021 year, all classes, with very limited approved exceptions, were delivered in dual mode, that is available both on campus and remote delivery simultaneously.
-Because certain members of our community, such as those with underlying health conditions, are especially vulnerable, they were able to choose not to be in the on-campus classroom setting and will be accommodated.
+Because certain members of our community, such as those with underlying health conditions, are especially vulnerable, they were able to choose not to be in the on-campus classroom setting and were accommodated.
 International students should consult with OISS upon arrival for specific requirements as it relates to their visa.
 More here.